Club work

 Before we chart the development of club work in the various guises it has taken in Britain, it is important to make four brief points that contextualize developments – and these follow the analysis offered by Frank Prochaska (1988; 1993).
 First, it is vital to recognize the fundamental role of churches in generating and sustaining such philanthropic activity.
 In particular, as Prochaska (1988: 22) has eloquently argued, the rise of evangelicalism, or ‘Bible Christianity’, from the late eighteenth century on, ‘brought a new and vigorous emphasis to personal sacrifice and good works which had repercussions for people, whether they shared in the religious enthusiasm or not’.
 Second, evangelicalism with its focus on the family, social pity and the moral fervour, had ‘the important side-effect of opening up greater opportunities for women in charitable service’ (ibid.: 23).
 There was a massive growth in societies run by women.
 In the welfare arena women far exceeded men in their participation (Prochaska 1988: 42).
 Third, much of the early Victorian philanthropic effort was infused by a deep belief in ‘the value of the individual and the social value of social conscience’ (ibid.: 24).

 The origins of the characteristic traditions of British voluntarism may also be detected in the particular affinity and mix of evangelicalism and liberalism which emerged in the nineteenth century against the background of the problems and opportunities created by industrial and demographic change.
 Evangelicalism harnessed social conscience to liberal doctrine.
-Much nineteenth century philanthropy may be seen as liberalism turning its mind to social conditions under religious pressure… Both liberals and evangelicals, who were often the same, were ardent individualists.
+Much nineteenth-century philanthropy may be seen as liberalism turning its mind to social conditions under religious pressure… Both liberals and evangelicals, who were often the same, were ardent individualists.
 (Prochaska 1988: 24)

-Last, it is crucial to appreciate the extent of working class philanthropy.
+Last, it is crucial to appreciate the extent of working-class philanthropy.
 ‘The workman’, Engels (1892: 154) wrote, ‘is far more humane in ordinary life than the bourgeois… [I]n general more is done by the workers than the bourgeoisie for the maintenance of the poor’.
-Subsequently historians like Frank Prochaska have charted the massive scale of such ‘local, spontaneous and independent’, and often unrecorded, philanthropy.
+Subsequently, historians like Frank Prochaska have charted the massive scale of such ‘local, spontaneous and independent’, and often unrecorded, philanthropy.
 Examples include:

 Caring for aging relatives, assisting kin in times of adversity, the provision of Sunday dinners, visiting sick friends, taking in washing, helping with rent, or dropping a coin in a hat at the local voluntary centre, the pub, to support an unemployed neighbour or someone who had lost a purse.
 Such actions in which women often played the dominant role, were commonplaces in the day-to-day unadministered lives of the poor.
 They help to explain why so many of the unepmployed in the past never entered the workhouse of became paupers.
 So too do the more formal and therefore more often recorded charitable activities carried out by the working classes: setting up soup kitchens in emergencies,… teaching Sunday school or ragged-school classes, running a Dorcas meeting or boot club, joining a visiting or temperance society.
 (Prochaska 1988: 29)

-More formal institutions set up by working-class men and women include orphanages, refuges, ragged schools and district visiting charities.
+More formal institutions set up by working-class men and women include orphanages, refuges, ragged schools and district-visiting charities.
 The ‘respectable working class’, frequently linked to churches, chapels and religious organizations such as the Salvation Army were especially prominent in charitable activity.
-They frequently joined with the ‘higher classes’ to develop and run charities and associations (Prochaska 1993: 366) – in many cases taking over institutions (e.g. Sunday schools, ragged-schools and working men’s clubs) (McLeod 1984: 24).
+They frequently joined with the ‘higher classes’ to develop and run charities and associations (Prochaska 1993: 366) – in many cases taking over institutions (e.g. Sunday schools, ragged schools and working men’s clubs) (McLeod 1984: 24).
 Sometimes working people came involved in such organizations as a means of advancement and achieving status, sometimes they were a means of staying on the right side of an employer (Prochaska 1993: 369-370).
-For many it was a natural expression of their commitment and beliefs, or a commonsense response to the situation that they found themselves in.
+For many, it was a natural expression of their commitment and beliefs, or a commonsense response to the situation that they found themselves in.

 Parish work

 The development of the club as a key organizing form for the activities of educators and welfare workers in Britain owes much to the work of philanthropists such as Henry Solly (and his conception of working men’s clubs), developments within the ragged schooling movement, and the emergence of different forms of self-help and mutual improvement described above.
-With the founding of clubs, institutes and societies for girls and boys (and the associated activities of exponents like Arthur Sweatman and Maude Stanley), the development of the YMCA and YWCA, and the emergence of social settlements, the club began to emerge as a site for groupwork and as requiring the intervention of people with particular expertise.
-Here, I just want to outline some of the key developments in the mid part of the nineteenth century – and then turn to some of the shifts in thinking that appeared broadly in the late 1920s and 1930s.
+With the founding of clubs, institutes and societies for girls and boys (and the associated activities of exponents like Arthur Sweatman and Maude Stanley), the development of the YMCA and YWCA, and the emergence of social settlements, the club began to emerge as a site for group work and as requiring the intervention of people with particular expertise.
+Here, I just want to outline some of the key developments in the middle part of the nineteenth century – and then turn to some of the shifts in thinking that appeared broadly in the late 1920s and 1930s.
 First, though, we need to turn to three key areas of philanthropic endeavour usually associated with local churches – Sunday schools, district visiting and mothers’ meetings.

 Sunday schools.
 The development of Sunday schools is usually associated with the activities of two key innovators – Hannah More and Robert Raikes.
 More believed that ‘the depravity and inertia of the poor were due to their lack of religious knowledge and moral teaching…, accepted without question the social stratification of society, [and] believed that it was her calling to “train up the lower classes to habits of industry and virtue”’ (Young and Ashton 1956: 238).
 Her efforts in the Mendip villages, beginning in 1787, became well known through her writing – and are significant not just for their aims, but also for the methods used.
 In Hints on how to run a Sunday School, Hannah More set out her model.
 She argued for ‘the need for a programme suited to the level of the members, with plenty of variety and as entertaining as possible.
 She believed that the best came out of a child if his affections were engaged by kindness, and that terror would not pay’ (ibid.: 239).
 She was also not above the use of bribery (a penny a chapter to learn fundamental parts of the Scriptures).
 There were schools for adults and adolescents as well as children.
-Her concern with young people, and the interest in friendlier and more entertaining ways of working have marked her out as a pioneer of voluntary youth work in Britain (Milson 1979: 6).
+Her concern with young people and her interest in friendlier and more entertaining ways of working have marked her out as a pioneer of voluntary youth work in Britain (Milson 1979: 6).
 However, Sunday Schools were to develop into major social institutions in many churches and chapels, and were often linked by the end of the nineteenth century into a network of clubs and activities (see the discussion in Smith 1988).

 District visiting.
 Many of the key figures in the development of club work began their activities as district visitors.
 For example, Maude Stanley who went on to found several clubs worked around the Five Dials as a visitor.
 Largely associated with churches, visiting was a system of investigation, support and relief usually organized around parish boundaries.
 It drew upon the innovatory work of Thomas Chalmers who beginning in 1819 ‘undertook and completed the monumental task of visiting and noting the circumstances of every family in the Tron parish of Glasgow’ (Young and Ashton 1956: 70).
 He found that a large number of people were living ‘a hand-to-mouth existence on poor relief, demoralized and friendless, and likely to remain so as long as relief was administered legally (op. cit.).
 He developed an alternative, more personal, system of relief.
 The parish was divided into districts each with around 50 families (or around 400 inhabitants).
 It was then the duty of the deacon or visitor assigned to the district to investigate and understand the situation of each family or individual they came across and to seek out ‘natural resources’ that could be mobilized to solve the problems.
 This included encouraging or finding work; sorting out household budgets; seeking help from other family members and neighbours; and in the last resort dispensing parish funds.
 Visiting became the central institution in the charitable response to poverty in the second half of the nineteenth century and was supported by various visiting societies with local committees.
 For example, visitors of the Christian Instruction Society usually called on families twice a month, ‘and besides inquiring whether the family attended a place of worship, possessed a Bible, or if the children went to school, they were also concerned with the families’ material condition, their savings bank resources, their membership of a benefit society, their need for hospital treatment and the like’ (ibid.: 89).
 Visitors were usually female, and as well as undertaking the more formal aspects of their work, were great sources of local information and gossip.
 They also put people in touch with evening classes, mothers’ meetings, Sunday schools and other groups.
 Crucially, many visitors began to undertake programmes of training in the methods they used and to develop a more systematic understanding of the situations they faced.
 Innovators like Ellen Ranyard developed visiting as paid work.
 Starting in 1857, she introduced the idea of the idea of the ‘Bible woman’ into many of the poorest areas of London.